 Kathryn Kelly graduated from Limerick School of Art and Design in 2009 with an Honours degree in Fashion Design.
 She currently lives and works in Cork, Ireland and holds a studio at Sample-Studios Centre for Contemporary Arts, in Cork City.
 Her creative practice at present is predominantly in the field of visual art, working with mixed media print and collage, sculpture, installation, text and lens-based work.
+Upcoming in 2019; ‘Echoes of past Sorrows’ a solo exhibition at The Crypt, St Lukes, Cork, Ireland.
 Recent exhibits include; ‘Thresholds; The adjacent possible’, 2018 The Tapestry, Liverpool, UK.
 ‘Darker-half’, 2017 a collaborative exhibition/event with Dave Noonan at Filter, Cork Ireland.
 ‘Adrift with Uncertainty’ 2017 at the Courthouse Gallery, Clare, Ireland.
 ‘Whispered Beginnings’, Cork Photo Fest 2016, Cork Ireland.
 ‘Void Manifested’ 2016, an Installation at Kfest Art & Music Festival, Kerry, Ireland.